San Jose Fire Department

-The San Jose Fire Department (SJFD) provides firefighting, rescue and emergency medical services to the city of San Jose, California, United States.
-The San Jose Fire Department protects the third largest city in California (after Los Angeles and San Diego) and the tenth largest city in the nation.
+The San José Fire Department (SJFD) provides firefighting, rescue and emergency medical services to the city of San Jose, California, United States.
+The San Jose Fire Department protects the third largest city in California (after Los Angeles and San Diego) and the 13th largest city in the nation.

+History

+When fire limits were established, for the San Jose Common Council gathered sufficient funds to procure fire apparatus and equipment.
+On January 27, 1854, the Common Council approved Ordinance 239, formally recognizing San Jose Hook and Ladder Company No. 1 as a properly organized Fire Company and officially establishing the San Jose Fire Department.
+Joseph McGill was elected Foreman.
+This ordinance also mandated that the Foreman or Assistant Foremen should "wear a specific badge upon his or their hats as distinguishing his office."

+The San José Fire Department's Torrent Engine Company #2 was stationed at San Jose City Hall from 1869 to 1951, when the San Jose Central Fire Station opened.

 Coverage

 The San Jose Fire Department's jurisdiction covers San Jose’s incorporated city limits and unincorporated areas of the County of Santa Clara totaling approximately 180 square miles and 1.2 million residents.

 SJFD is the emergency service provider for a number of high-hazard occupancies, including an International Airport; a municipal airport; 7 major hospitals (including 3 trauma centers, and 7 emergency departments); the SAP Center, home of the NHL San Jose Sharks, (maximum occupancy 20,000); San Jose State University (the oldest public institution of higher education on the West Coast), student population of 31,906; three regional super malls; and over 108 high-rise structures.

 Call Volume

-The San Jose Fire Department responded to 94,500 incidents in Fiscal Year 2017-2018.
-This included 3,500 fires and 7,000 rescue, HazMat, USAR and other non-fire related emergencies.
-The remaining 61% were medical related emergencies.
+The San Jose Fire Department responds to more than 100,000 incidents annually.